Average Annual Costs of Popular Pets

 After that, the costs will really depend on diet and what it takes to maintain that environment.
 Some reptiles require fresh fruit.
 Some just need crickets.
 Be sure to do your homework before you bring a reptile home to stay.

 Small mammals are a popular “starter” pet for families and children because they’re inexpensive and don’t require a ton of upkeep.
-They also have very short lifespans, which is sad, but also means there’s usually no medical costs associated.
+They also have very short lifespans, which is sad, but also means there’s minimal medical costs associated.

 Many small birds kept as pets can live for decades.
 Luckily, small birds like parakeets are also very inexpensive to care for.
-You have the cost of food and the occasional medical check-up.
+You have the cost of food, toys, and the occasional medical check-up.
 And that’s about it.

 We tend to think of dogs and cats as the most popular pets in America, but fish actually outnumber each two-to-one.
 The set-up for fish ownership can be pricey, depending on the number of fish and the size of the tank.
 But once you actually have the fish (depending on the fish) upkeep is pretty inexpensive.
 Just get the right kind of food, serve it in the correct amount, and keep the tank clean.
 Most fish will cost you less than $5 a month.
 Now that’s a budget-friendly pet!